internet-identity-labs/nfid-docs/content/en/features/sybil-resistance.md

 - `verificationResult`
   - `boolean: "TRUE" | "FALSE"` indicates the result of the verification request. `TRUE` indicates the credential was not tampered with. `FALSE` indicates that the credential may have been tampered with or that the credential expired and you should try again.

+## Configuration
+### The NFIDWallet object
+[NFIDWallet](../getting-started/quickstart#create) instantiates an instance of the NFID Wallet and sets configuration properties that appear in the user's UI for:
+- Your application name
+- Your application logo
+- The chain for which you're requesting connections and signatures NFID currently supports EVM and ICP chains.

+### NFID Wallet+
+Learn how to inject this experience on your site and brand it with your own logo and colors in the [customization section](ui-customization).